aercolino/secreta/README.md

 ### Example

 #### Project files

-This is a minimum setup to show how decryption works.
+Here is a minimum setup to see for yourself how decryption works.

 ```
 config/